 Annex 1 to draft new Resolution [A116] (WRC-23)

-Provisions for maritime and aeronautical non-GSO ESIMss to protect terrestrial services operating in the frequency band 27.5-29.1 GHz and 29.5-30.0 GHz
+Provisions for maritime and aeronautical non-GSO ESIMs to protect terrestrial services operating in the frequency band 27.5-29.1 GHz and 29.5-30.0 GHz

-The parts below contain provisions to ensure that maritime and aeronautical non-GSO ESIMss do not cause unacceptable interference in neighbouring countries to terrestrial service operations when non-GSO ESIMsss operate in frequencies overlapping with those used by terrestrial services at any time to which the frequency band 27.5-29.1 GHz and 29.5-30.0 GHz is allocated and operating in accordance with the Radio Regulations.
+The parts below contain provisions to ensure that maritime and aeronautical non-GSO ESIMs do not cause unacceptable interference in neighbouring countries to terrestrial service operations when non-GSO ESIMs operate in frequencies overlapping with those used by terrestrial services at any time to which the frequency band 27.5-29.1 GHz and 29.5-30.0 GHz is allocated and operating in accordance with the Radio Regulations.

-Part 1: Maritime non-GSO ESIMss
+Part 1: Maritime non-GSO ESIMs

-1 The notifying administration of the non-GSO FSS network with which a maritime ESIMss communicates shall ensure compliance of the maritime ESIMss operating within the frequency band 27.5-29.1 and 29.5-30.0 GHz, or parts thereof, with both of the following conditions for the protection of terrestrial services to which the frequency band is allocated within a coastal State:
+1 The notifying administration of the non-GSO FSS network with which a maritime ESIMs communicates shall ensure compliance of the maritime ESIMs operating within the frequency band 27.5-29.1 and 29.5-30.0 GHz, or parts thereof, with both of the following conditions for the protection of terrestrial services to which the frequency band is allocated within a coastal State:

-1.1 The minimum distance from the low-water mark as officially recognized by the coastal State beyond which maritime ESIMss can operate without the prior agreement of any administration is [70/TBD] km within the 27.5-29.1 and 29.5-30.0 GHz frequency band.
-Any transmissions from maritime ESIMss within the minimum distance shall be subject to the prior agreement of the coastal State(s) concerned.
+1.1 The minimum distance from the low-water mark as officially recognized by the coastal State beyond which maritime ESIMs can operate without the prior agreement of any administration is [70/TBD] km within the 27.5-29.1 and 29.5-30.0 GHz frequency band.
+Any transmissions from maritime ESIMs within the minimum distance shall be subject to the prior agreement of the coastal State(s) concerned.

-1.2 The maximum maritime ESIMss e.i.r.p. spectral density towards the territory of any coastal State will be limited to [24.44/TBD] dBW in a reference bandwidth of [14/TBD] MHz.
-Transmissions from maritime ESIMss with higher e.i.r.p. spectral density levels towards the territory of any coastal state shall be subject to the prior agreement of the coastal State(s) concerned.
+1.2 The maximum maritime ESIMs e.i.r.p. spectral density towards the territory of any coastal State will be limited to [24.44/TBD] dBW in a reference bandwidth of [14/TBD] MHz.
+Transmissions from maritime ESIMs with higher e.i.r.p. spectral density levels towards the territory of any coastal state shall be subject to the prior agreement of the coastal State(s) concerned.

-Part 2: Aeronautical non-GSO ESIMss
+Part 2: Aeronautical non-GSO ESIMs

-2 The notifying administration of the non-GSO FSS satellite network with which an aeronautical ESIMss communicates shall ensure compliance of the aeronautical ESIMss operating within the frequency band 27.5-29.1 and 29.5-30.0 GHz, or parts thereof, with all of the following conditions for the protection of terrestrial services to which the frequency band is allocated:
+2 The notifying administration of the non-GSO FSS satellite network with which an aeronautical ESIMs communicates shall ensure compliance of the aeronautical ESIMs operating within the frequency band 27.5-29.1 and 29.5-30.0 GHz, or parts thereof, with all of the following conditions for the protection of terrestrial services to which the frequency band is allocated:

-2.1 When within line-of-sight of the territory of an administration, and above an altitude of 3 km, the maximum pfd produced at the surface of the Earth on the territory of an administration by emissions from a single aeronautical ESIMss shall not exceed:
+2.1 When within line-of-sight of the territory of an administration, and above an altitude of 3 km, the maximum pfd produced at the surface of the Earth on the territory of an administration by emissions from a single aeronautical ESIMs shall not exceed:

 pfd(θ) = −124.7 (dB(W/(m2 14 MHz))) for 0° ≤ θ ≤ 0.01°